-You have the right to seek possession of the property at the end of the fixed period of the tenancy.
+You have the right to seek possession of the property at the end of the roll-over period or the fixed period of the tenancy.

 Assured shorthold tenancy

-A simpler form of assured tenancy that many landlords prefer to use is an assured shorthold tenancy.
-This allows you to seek possession even when there is no specific grounds for you to do so.
+Another form of assured tenancy that many landlords prefer to use, is an assured shorthold tenancy.
+This allows you to seek possession even when there are no specific grounds for you to do so.
 However, this would mean that the tenant has the right to stay in the property on this basis for a minimum of six months (even if you have agreed a fixed term for less) or the length of the fixed term, whichever is the longer.